CarnaViire/blogpost-7.0/blogpost.md

 Prior to .NET 7, Windows Authentication was exposed in the high-level APIs, like `HttpClient` (`Negotiate` and `NTLM` authentication schemes), `SmtpClient` (`GSSAPI` and `NTLM` authentication schemes), `NegotiateStream`, [ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/windowsauth?view=aspnetcore-7.0), and the SQL Server client libraries.
 While that covers most scenarios for end users, it is limiting for library authors.
 Third-party libraries like the [Npgsql PostgreSQL client](https://www.npgsql.org/), [MailKit](https://github.com/jstedfast/MailKit), [Apache Kudu client](https://github.com/xqrzd/kudu-client-net) and others needed to resort to various tricks to implement the same authentication schemes for low-level protocols that were not built on HTTP or other available high-level building blocks.

-.NET 7 introduces new API providing low-level building blocks to perform the authentication exchange for the above mentioned protocols, see [Issue #69920](https://github.com/dotnet/runtime/issues/69920).
+.NET 7 introduces new API providing low-level building blocks to perform the authentication exchange for the above mentioned protocols, see [dotnet/runtime#69920](https://github.com/dotnet/runtime/issues/69920).
 As with all the other APIs in .NET, it is built with cross-platform interoperability in mind.
 On Linux, macOS, iOS, and other similar platforms, it uses the GSSAPI system library.
 On Windows, it relies on the [SSPI](https://learn.microsoft.com/en-us/windows/win32/rpc/sspi-architectural-overview) library.
 For platforms where system implementation is not available, such as Android and tvOS, a limited client-only implementation is present.

 ### How to use the API